hs2504785/greenspace/DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for Greenspace Project
+# Vercel Deployment Guide for Arya Natural Farms Project

 This guide will help you deploy your Next.js application to Vercel production environment.